shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 }
 ```

-This code represents the simplest settings page component.
-In order to see it in the builder, we need to export it in `index.js` by the same `name`, as it has in `extension.json` and put it on one of the 3 settings pages places.
-Since we want to enable admins to set list title per shortcut instance, we'll create shortcut settings, meaning we'll put settings page to `shortcuts` field.
-For more details on settings pages types and places, check the [reference](shoutem.github.io/docs/extensions/reference/settings-types).
+This code represents the default root settings page component.
+To see it in the builder, export it in `index.js` with the same `name`, as it has in `extension.json` and reference it on one of the 3 settings pages places.
+To enable owners to set restaurants' list title per shortcut instance, reference settings page in `shortcuts` field.
+For more details on settings pages types, check the [reference](shoutem.github.io/docs/extensions/reference/settings-types).

 First, export the page: